mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 ## 2. The Effect Pattern

 Before talking about ZIO fibers, we need to have the notion of the _Effect Pattern_.
 The main objective of any effect library is to deal with statements that can lead to side effects.
 The _substitution model_ is the fundamental building block of functional programming.
-Unfortunately, we cannot model side effects using the substitution model because we cannot substitute functions with  their results, varying from information other than simple functions' inputs.
+Unfortunately, **we cannot model side effects using the substitution model because we cannot substitute functions with  their results**, varying from information other than simple functions' inputs.
 Such functions are often called _impure_:

 ```scala
 // The type of println is String => Unit.
 The program prints the given String to the console